 Vectors and hacking techniques discussed in the dump carry codenames.
 For example, HIVE, a malware suite, allows users to deploy tailored vectors for Linux and Windows platforms, according to WikiLeaks.
 Additionally, Vault 7 includes details on an internal CIA program called UMBRAGE Group, which maintains an extensive library of third-party malware, including programs stolen from enemy actors.

 Together, the leaked sources paint a clear picture of the CIA cybersecurity apparatus and reveal it to be more extensive than previously thought.
-However, some in the intelligence community believe this data represents only a small section of the group, which operates within a separate internal division called the Center for Cyber Intelligence.
+However, some in the intelligence community believe this data represents only a small section of the group, which operates within a separate internal division called the Centre for Cyber Intelligence.
 Additionally, the cache fails to mention more modern operating systems and devices, meaning the included information may be dated.

 “I don’t think that this is everything.
 It likely represents a very limited view of the overall network exploitation program,” cyber threat consultant Jake Williams told Wired.
 “But there’s a lot here, and it’s likely going to be very damaging to US international relations.”